The internet when used correctly is a wonderful, powerful tool, an unceasing fount of entertainment and knowledge and thought.

 And, for the most part, it is history in Cocke County as well.

 Subsequently, the people of Cocke County decided they’d had enough of the old ways and began concerted campaigns to root out lawlessness and corruption in recent years.
+And the Cocke County Chamber of Commerce along with the Cocke County partnership believes in a shared vision for the County, with economic opportunities for everyone involved.

 Also, I think even in praising a place we know and love, it’s important to be real.